syncfusion-content/blazor-docs/blazor/chart/getting-started.md

 # Blazor Charts Component in Server Side App using Visual Studio

 This section briefly explains about how to include a `Chart` in your Blazor Server-Side application.
-You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application